monirsarkar/ms11/README.md

 ## ***About MS11 V1***:

-Bind is a python based cloning script.
+MS11 is a python based cloning script.
 You can clone unlimited indian facebook accounts by using this tool.
 This tool works on any Android devices without root.

 ## Install on Termux :
 ```